-In today's post, I will show you the basic coffee machine cleaning steps and how to use it to clean your sage machine.
+In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

-But taking it to the next level and recreating that home café experience, on the other hand, requires practice and knowledge.
+But taking it to the next level and recreating that home café experience requires practice and expertise.

-It is useful to learn basic coffee machine cleaning since a clean coffee machine means delicious-tasting espressos!
+It is useful to learn basic coffee machine cleaning, as a clean machine makes delicious-tasting espresso!

 We've compiled a comprehensive guide to the ideal sage coffee machine cleaning procedures to allow you to take your coffee game to the next level!